-- · Opportunities

-- Membership trends

-- Volunteer trends

-- · Service provision and sustainability

-This survey canvased a greater breadth of topics with the main aim:

-- How residents are physically active

-- Opportunities for increased engagement

-- How spaces and places are accessed and enjoyed

-- · Participation barriers

-72 responses from Regional and National Sports Organisations

-had responsibility to support thei code's delivery and growth in th Waikato District as: netball, rugby union, rugby league, squash, waka ama, horse riding and cricket responses completed the survey on behalf of themselves as individuals completed as or on behalf of their family unit

-Community Survey

-All age groups represented but

-25-44 & 45-64 year

-age demographics the most represented

-A range of ethnic groups:

-60% New Ze Europea

-Other Furopeau

-Cook Island Maaori

-Indian

-of respondents indicated they felt a sense of belonging to a further range of ethnicities, including Hawaiian, South African, Turkish and Greek.
+A total of 410 responses were recorded, with 47% of respondents completing the survey on behalf of themselves as individuals and 53% completing as or on behalf of their family unit.
+Survey responses canvassed all age groups (under 5 through to 65+ years) with those in the 25-44- and 45-64-year-old age demographics most represented.
+Respondents also represented a range of ethnic groups, with those of New Zealand European (60%), other European (9%), Maaori (15%), Cook Island Maaori (2%) and Indian (2%) taking part.
+Interestingly 4% of respondents indicated they felt a sense of belonging to a further range of ethnicities, including Hawaiian, South African, Turkish and Greek.

-draft plan was formed collaboratively between Waikato District Council and Sport Waikato.
-This draft was then presented for community feedback, where additional community input was sought and fed into the Plan process.

-4.3 Limitations
+Limitations

 As with any data collection methods, there are limitations to the accuracy and reliability of the data received.
 The Plan has been prepared based on available data at the time of writing and it is likely that some data omissions do exist.
 In order to alleviate these limitations, we have been careful to ensure a breadth of data sources have fed into this Plan, and that data sources have been triangulated so as to increase reliability.
 Despite limitations, the Plan represents the most comprehensive data source currently available but does not replace the need for additional assessment (e.g., feasibility studies) and focused planning in an ongoing manner to support and connect with communities.
 As sporting codes and Sport NZ update existing national and regional facility plans and participation trends and community demographics continue to change, it is envisaged that this plan will require updating, with formal review every 3 years in alignment with Council's LTP.

-WHAKATINANA RAUTAKI 5.
-STRATEGIC PRIORITIES & RECOMMENDATIONS
+Strategic Priorities and Recommendations

-5.1 Play
+Play